Build your own Spacecraft and launch it into Space

 AmbaSat-1 is the world's first DIY satellite development kit.

 Get the complete satellite kit including ROCKET LAUNCH.
-Check out our Kickstarter page
+Check out our Indiegogo page

 The AmbaSat-1 Satellite Kit delivers accessible space exploration to everyone by offering an affordable satellite development kit and rocket launch programme.